 The second half never lived up to that extravagant script as Town reshuffled with half a dozen exits and entrances.

-Anyway, Blackpool looked more composed on the ball and enjoyed a fair bit of possession, but Town's young keeper Tom Newton denied them a consolation, saving well when nippy Alex Addai got in behind the defence.
+Anyway, Blackpool looked more composed on the ball and enjoyed a fair bit of possession, but Town's young keeper Tom Newton denied them a consolation, saving well when nippy Alex Addai got in

 It was the 78th minute before another goal came on a thankfully dry afternoon after the morning's deluge.